bugsnag/bugsnag-android-ndk/CONTRIBUTING.md

 -   Create a "release" from your new tag on [GitHub Releases](https://github.com/bugsnag/bugsnag-android-ndk/releases)
 -   Upload the generated archive file from `build/outputs/aar/bugsnag-android-ndk-release.aar` on the "edit tag" page for this release tag
--   Zip and attach the headers in `src/main/jni/include` to the release as `headers.zip`

 ### 5. Update documentation